What To Eat Before Anal Sex, According To A Sex Educator

 A man douching with enema

-After inserting the enema’s end, use it to allow a slow, steady amount of water to flow into yourself.
+After inserting the enema’s end, use it to allow a slow, steady flow of water to enter your body.

 • In addition, the water should not be too hot or too cold.
 Ideally, it should be around body temperature.
 A handy way to measure this is to take a sip or put your finger into it.
 If the water feels comfortable, it should be safe.